 The massive, native 100-foot tall oak trees, some may be over 200 years of age, stand in our parks, green space, and on private property all around Bayles Lake.
 Numerous hickory and a few walnut trees survive as well because of the foresight of D.B.
 "Doc" Bayles.
 "Doc" enjoyed the tree canopies over our parks, protecting many of the trees as he created home sites and park space.
 And he probably did not fully understand the impact he would have on today's environment.

 Since 1952, many of our residents have successfully saved these trees as well as planted numerous other tree species.
 This continues to give our community a woodlands feel, even as we are surrounded by the flat farmlands of East Central Illinois.
 Many residents have situated their homes to maximize the wonderful views of the lake, parks, and trees, taking advantage of the beautiful seasonal colors in all directions.
+Unfortunately, we lose one or two trees of notable size and history each year for a variety of reasons, and the loss can be felt around the lake.
+The Lakes and Parks Committee encourages property owners to protect or voluntarily plant "Legacy Trees" in honor of family, friends, or special occasions.

 According to the University of Illinois Plant Clinic, replacement evergreens should consist of Norway Spruce, White Spruce, Douglas Fir, Japanese White Pine, or Eastern Red Cedar.